 - The Technical Advisory Council (TAC) oversees technical decision—making, e.g., which projects should be part of LF Energy, how projects should run, and how to coordinate projects.

 - The TAC is made up of the Chairs (or maintainers) from each project, plus a representative from each Premier member.

 - The TAC also integrates the core LF Energy Framework leaders around functional and data architecture, security, and infrastructure.

 - The TAC Chair represents the projects to the Governing Board as a voting member.

 - Each project has a Technical Steering Committee (TSC), which oversees the project’s development and guides the project’s technical community.
 All TSC Chairs (or maintainers) attend TAC meetings.

-- Participation in the supported technical projects is open to anyone, whether an LFE member or not, subject to compliance with the technical charters of the projects.
+- Participation in the supported technical projects is open to anyone, whether or not they are an LF Energy member, subject to compliance with the projects’ technical charters.

 - Membership is not required to become a Committer or to submit contributions, though it is strongly encouraged so that stakeholders in each project have a voice in how the project is run.